Subaru WRX Insurance Rates

 Rates are averaged for all Subaru WRX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Subaru WRX Insurance
+How to Shop for the Best Cheap Subaru WRX Insurance

-- It is possible to save around $150 per year simply by quoting early and online
+- It is possible to save up to $150 per year simply by shopping early and online

-- Increasing comprehensive and collision deductibles can save approximately $500 each year
+- Increasing physical damage deductibles could save as much as $500 each year

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence WRX insurance rates.
 Take advantage of our free quote tool below to start comparing quotes from multiple companies.